guidj/spotlight/README.md

-#UIMA: Annotating Movite Reviews
+#UIMA: Annotating Movie Reviews

-Using UIMA to annotate names of cinematographers in movie reviews
+Using UIMA to annotate names of cinematographers, actors and characters in movie reviews

 ##Data Set